adobe-type-tools/Adobe-Japan1/README.md

 5 | 16779–20316
 6 | 21071–23057

-The *aj16-kanji.txt* database-like file provides detailed information for each of these 14,664 kanji.
+The *aj16-kanji.txt* datafile provides detailed information for each of these 14,664 kanji.

 ### Ruby Glyphs